 May to October: Wednesday through Sunday, 9 am to 5 pm

-November to April: Friday & Saturday 9 am to 4 pm
+November to April: Thursday through Saturday, 9 am to 4 pm

 The Apple River Fort is open for visitors year-round, with hours varying by the season.
 Admission is free, but donations are appreciated.

 We recommend you start your visit at the Interpretive Center, where you'll find knowledgeable staff, a variety of exhibits, and a brief dramatic video depicting the attack on Apple River Fort and other events of the Black Hawk War.
 Restrooms, drinking fountain, and a soda vending machine are available at the Interpretive Center.

 Constructed in 1997, a exact sized replica stands next to the site of the original Apple River Fort.
 The replica is based on archaeological investigations of the site, which revealed information about the size and layout of the original fort.
 You are encouraged to walk through the fort and peek into each of the buildings on your self-guided tour.